-That timeless phrase has resonated for generations – and never was it more apt than in the case of Glyn Pardoe.
+That timeless phrase has resonated for generations – and never was it more apt than in the case of the late, great Glyn Pardoe.

 Arguably, one of the unsung heroes of City’s iconic, golden era of the late 1960/early 1970s, the left back was the very personification of the ingredients that helped underpin that great side assembled by Joe Mercer and Malcolm Allison.

 Add to that his humble attitude, hard-working ethic, and willingness to always adapt to the needs of the team – and you had one serious player.

 But Glyn, the cousin of Alan Oakes, another yeoman of City’s late 60s and early 70 guard, also carried a unique extra distinction that marks him out in the Club’s proud and distinguished history.

 For the Cheshire-born defender, who sadly passed two years ago, established the notable honour of being the youngest player ever to represent the Club.